-A candidate shall be eligible for Active Membership if:
+A candidate shall be eligible for Full Membership if:

 - Any combination of three or more sales mentioned above, that meet their specific payment rates/dates; or

-- One Paid Sale of a work of fiction (such as a novel) of a minimum of 40,000 words to a qualifying professional market, for which the candidate has been paid at least $3,000 as a non-returnable advance before or at the time of publication ($2000.00 if sale made on or before 12/31/2014); or
+- One Paid Sale of a work of fiction (such as a novel) of a minimum of 40,000 words, for which the candidate has been paid at least $3,000 as a non-returnable advance before or at the time of publication ($2000.00 if sale made on or before 12/31/2014); or

 - A published work of fiction of a minimum of 40,000 words either sold to a small press or self-published for which the author can demonstrate net income of at least $3,000 over the course of a year since January 1, 2013.
 Income can be in the form of advance, royalties, or some combination thereof or;

-- Game writers*: Providing documentation of net income of at least $3,000 from a game that includes at least 40,000 words of text (not including game mechanics) over the course of a 12-month period since January 1, 2013.
-Income can be in the form of advance, royalties, or some combination of the three; or
+- Game writers*: By showing they have earned a net income of at least $3,000 from a game that includes at least 40,000 words of text over the course of a 12-month period since January 1, 2013.
+Income can be in the form of advance, royalties, or some combination of the three.

-Associate Members receive access to private discussion forums, entry into SFWA suites at conventions, Bulletin subscription, SFWA Handbook, and may recommend and nominate works for the Nebula Awards but not vote.
+Associate Members receive access to private discussion forums, entry into SFWA suites at conventions, Bulletin subscription, SFWA Handbook, and may recommend, nominate, and vote on the finalists for the Nebula Awards.

 Associate dues are $90.00 USD annually.